-Proclamation No. 1107 issued on February 26, 2021, declaring December 24, 2021, a Friday, as a Special Working Day, and December 25, 2021, a Saturday, as a Regular Holiday.
-So too was December 31, 2020, a Friday, declared as a Special Working day in Proclamation No. 1107.
-This means that Christmas Eve and the Last Day of the Year, which are traditionally Special Non-Working Days, are now regular working days.
-Well, these days may not really be “regular” working days in the sense that all will be working with a sense and feel of the Christmas and New Year’s festivities.
+Proclamation No. 90 issued on November 9, 2023, declaring December 25, a Monday, as a Regular Holiday.
+So too is December 30, 2023, a Saturday, and December 31, a Sunday, declared as a Regular Holiday and a Special Working day.
+This means that Christmas Eve is now a regular day, while the Last Day of the Year, which is traditionally a Special Non-Working Day, has been retained.
+Nevertheless, holiday or not, all who will be going to work will be working with a sense and feel of the Christmas and New Year’s festivities.

 A word of caution: just remember that if you are absent from work on the day previous to the holiday, your entitlement to holiday and premium pay for the following day may be affected.